 At Duke Summer Academy, we believe the world-class academic experience we offer you should be complemented by a phenomenal residence life.
-For this reason we provide you with the opportunity to participate in a wide variety of clubs on a daily basis.
-No matter your interests, we have a club for you.
+For this reason, we provide you with the opportunity to participate in a wide variety of clubs on a daily basis.
+Whether you are interested in anything from photography to team sports, hiking to drama, or group fitness to gaming, we have a club for you.

-Finally, each weekend we offer an assortment of on and off-campus excursions led and accompanied by RAs.
+Finally, each weekend we offer an assortment of on- and off-campus excursions led and accompanied by RAs.
 Whether you are interested in hiking in one of North Carolina’s premier state parks, eating hot dogs at a Durham Bulls baseball game, or going shopping with friends, our residential staff will ensure that your summer is not only academically enriching, but also lots of fun.

-On the weekends, we are proud to offer a variety of academic enrichment opportunities.
+We are proud to offer a variety of academic enrichment opportunities.
 These extracurricular activities are designed to inspire and guide you towards a life of academic success.

 College Preparation Expo